Pre-Med/Pre-Health: URIM Opportunities

 The short answer is that medical schools want to improve medical care.
 While, overall, medicine continues to advance, socioeconomic status and race still play a big part in predicting patient outcomes in the United States for a multitude of reasons, one being a lack of diverse physicians.

 A study published in The New England Journal of Medicine found that “communities with high proportions of Black and Hispanic residents were four times as likely as others to have a shortage of physicians.”
 The same study concluded that Black and Hispanic physicians were far more likely to practice in these areas of high need.
-Another study at Johns Hopkins concluded that patients were more likely to speak longer with and feel satisfied by their interactions with physicians of similar racial and ethnic backgrounds.
+Numerous other studies conclude that patients are more likely to feel satisfied by their interactions with physicians of similar racial and ethnic backgrounds.

 That said, medical schools currently do not reflect the diversity in the United States well, with only six percent of graduates being Black or African American and five percent being Hispanic or Latinx.
 Consequently, the purpose of programs for URIM students is to increase the pipeline of diverse students who are both passionate about and prepared for medical school.
 The long answer and lots of information about diversity in medicine can be found on the AAMC website.